rcsb/py-rcsb_app_file/README.md

 ### Hashing and compression

 Should hashing be performed before or after compression/decompression?
+The API performs hashing on the compressed file.

-From the client side, the API first compresses, then hashes the complete file, then uploads.
+For the Python client, from the client side, the API first compresses, then hashes the complete file, then uploads.
 From the server side, the API saves, then hashes the complete file, then decompresses.

+From javascript, hashing libraries are less reliable, so hashing is optional.
+If a hash digest is not sent as a parameter, the API defaults to file size comparison.

+File size is computed on the compressed file, same as the hash.
+Please ensure that front-end scripts compute file size in the correct order if compression is used.

 # Testing